 For more information on the programs listed below, please visit the Chaldean Community Foundation office, or contact us at (586) 722-7253.

-Supplies much-needed mental health referral services to refugees and others in Southeast Michigan.
-One of the core initiatives of this program is Breaking Barriers, which provides assistance and advocacy to individuals with special needs and respite to caregivers.
+Our Behavioral Health program supplies much-needed mental health referral services to refugees and others in Southeast Michigan.
+One of the core initiatives of this program is Breaking Barriers, which provides services and advocacy to those with developmental and intellectual disabilities.

 - Facilitating group recreation events

-- Mediation with Michigan state agencies for those with special needs
+- Mediation with Michigan state agencies for those with developmental and intellectual disabilities.

 - Referrals to other service providers